alforsii/my-project-game/README.md

 ## 4. Fourth Iteration: Create Food class

-- In this class we'll have width and height properties of the Food and random position.
+- In this class we'll have width and height as a properties of the Food and random x, y position.
 - Draw Food

 Our food also will have the same width and height as the snake to fit in the